Royal Naval Dockyard, Bermuda: Current status

 After the closure of most of the base as an active naval dockyard in 1957 (excluding HMS Malabar, the shore establishment which operated until 1995), the base fell into a state of disrepair.
 Storms and lack of maintenance caused damage to many buildings.
 Beginning in the 1980s increased tourism to Bermuda stimulated interest in renovating the dockyard and turning it into a tourist attraction.
 Currently, cruise ships regularly land at the dockyard during summer months (cruise lines call this place King's Wharf).
 The West End Development Corporation (WEDCO) was formed in 1982 as a quango to oversee the development of the former Admiralty lands (other than those still in use by the Royal Navy, or by HM Prisons) on Ireland, Boaz, and Watford islands.
 To serve these visitors, several former warehouses have been turned into artists shops and a pedestrian mall has opened in the clock tower building.
-The keep area is now the site of the Bermuda Maritime Museum and the Dolphin Quest attraction.
+The keep area is now the site of the National Museum of Bermuda and the Dolphin Quest attraction.
 There are also several restaurants on site.
 Money is still being raised to repair the remaining damaged buildings and build a second dock to attract additional cruise ships.
 As of April 2011 the mega-cruise ship dock has been constructed.